Why is it warm in summer and cold in winter? Why is it hot in summer and cold in winter? Why is it cold in winter

 1. Subject and objectives of the study.

 We all know very well that the Sun behaves differently at different times of the year.
 In summer it rises early, goes high in the sky and sets late.
-In winter, on the contrary, the Sun appears over the horizon late and, having made a low and short path through the sky, sets early.
-In summer the day is long, the night is short; In winter, the days are short and the nights are long.
-In spring and autumn, day and night do not differ much in duration from each other.
-How to explain all this?
-After all, we know that the change of day and night, that is, the sunrise and sunset, occurs because the Earth rotates around its axis.
-Why does it not spin the same way all year round?
-Or maybe the length of the day and night depends on some other reason?
-And how does the sun behave in different seasons?
+In winter, on the contrary, the Sun appears above the horizon late and, having made a low and short journey across the sky, sets early.
+In summer the days are long and the nights are short; In winter the days are short and the nights are long.
+In spring and autumn, day and night differ little in duration.
+How can all this be explained?
+After all, we know that the change of day and night, that is, the rising and setting of the Sun, occurs because the Earth rotates around its axis.
+Why doesn't it spin the same way all year round?
+Or maybe the length of day and night depends on some other reason?
+And how does the sun behave at different times of the year?
 Why is it warm in summer and cold in winter?

 I am very interested in this topic, and in my work I will try to answer all the questions posed.